Scholarships and Financial Aid

 Estimated Costs.
 Pursuant to state law, The University of Texas System Board of Regents (the Board) is authorized to set tuition.
 Please visit https://tuition.utexas.edu for up-to-date information regarding Fall 2019 rates.

-The following are estimated costs for tuition, fees, room, board, books, travel, and personal and miscellaneous items for a new single student living in University-owned housing for the long sessions (fall and spring semesters) and summer session are available on the Cost of Attendance page of the Texas One Stop website.
-The tuition amounts included in these figures are based on an average course load of 12 semester hours for undergraduates and nine semester hours for graduate students.
+Estimated costs for tuition, fees, room, board, books, transportation, and personal and miscellaneous items for a typical student (both undergraduate and graduate) living in University-owned housing for the 2019-2020 long sessions (fall and spring semesters) and summer session are available on the Cost of Attendance page of the Texas One Stop website.
+The tuition amounts included in these figures are based on an average course load of 12 or more semester hours for undergraduates and nine or more semester hours for graduate students.